faizashahid-pixel/Airbnb-Market-Performance-Investment-Insights/README.md

 1. Download the `.pbix` file
 2. Open it in Power BI Desktop
-3. Use slicers (City, Room Type, Price Range) to interact
+3. Use slicers (City, Room Type, Price Range, neighborhood Group) to interact
 4. Right-click any neighborhood → Drill Through → Deep insight page

 ---